Intro to Responsibility Charting (and what RACI can do for you)

 What are the benefits of a RACI chart?

 A RACI chart is a simple but powerful tool for clarifying roles and responsibilities in any project.
-It’s useful for making sure everyone on a team knows what to do, who is accountable for doing it, how they work together with other team members, and how they provide information or feedback.
+It’s useful for making sure everyone on a team is aligned on the scope of the project, who is accountable for doing it, how they work together with other team members, and how they provide information or feedback.

 The benefits of RACI charts are:

-• Decision making – When you know who’s accountable for each area of the project and how you will communicate among team members, you can make decisions more quickly.
+• Decision making – When you know who’s accountable for each area of the project and how you will communicate among team members, you can make effective, informed decisions quickly.

 • Communication – A clear understanding of your role will help you identify questions or concerns early so they don’t get lost along the way.
 Your communication should always be accurate and timely because this helps ensure that everyone stays informed and accountable throughout the project cycle